-39. For purposes of this order, the term "rising water" is defined as the water rising out of the ground as springs or seeps, including accretion to the Big Lost River, in the area between the head of Boyle Creek (located about two miles north of the Arco Diversion) and the USGS Stream Gage #13132500 (Big Lost River near Arco, Idaho).
+41. For purposes of this order, the term "rising water" is defined as the water rising out of the ground as springs or seeps, including accretion to the Big Lost River, in the area between the head of Boyle Creek (located about two miles north of the Arco Diversion) and the USGS Stream Gage #13132500 (Big Lost River near Arco, Idaho).
 Although ground water can contribute to springs and river flow in other areas of the valley, the term "rising water" will be confined to this specific area.

-40. Historically, the regional (un-perched) aquifer has been high enough that there has been communication between the Big Lost River and the aquifer between the Darlington Sinks and the Moore Diversion.
+42. Historically, the regional (un-perched) aquifer has been high enough that the Big Lost River and the aquifer are hydraulically connected in the area between the Darlington Sinks and the Moore Diversion.
 (Exhibit P12, page 30; Exhibit PK22) In recent years, ground water pumping and frequent drought cycles have led to the aquifer and the river becoming disconnected between the Darlington Sinks and Moore.
 (Exhibit IDWR10, pages 7-8)